 MetSoc Environmental Award

 This award was created by Teck in order to promote innovation and development in the field of environmental control technology for the metallurgical and materials industry in Canada.
 Future advances in the industry depend on the development of environmentally safe technologies.
-The award recognizes significant contributions to the field of environmental science and engineering and sustainable development in the metallurgical and materials industry.
+The award recognizes significant contributions by a MetSoc member to the field of environmental science and engineering and sustainable development in the metallurgical and materials industry.

 2004 – M. Sudbury